FAMILY HISTORY WORKSHOP

 Free parking is available in lot M-5.
 Street parking is also available.

-Preregistration is required if you want lunch.
+Preregistration by September 3rd is required if you want lunch and a workbook.
 Walk-in registration is available the day of the event.

 An important part of our family history workshop is announcing the winners of our annual research awards.
 We encourage all historical researchers to consider submitting projects for award consideration in several different categories.
 This is an excellent way for your research to receive the recognition it deserves and to make it more broadly available to other researchers.